Labelling

 If the market description of a Telpermitted product is changed, or if a transfer of Telepermit ownership is proposed then the artwork for a new Telepermit label will be reissued on request.

-An example of the Telepermit Label is shown below (not to scale):
+An example of the Telepermit Label is shown in the figure below:

 Telepermit Label